lnros/real-estate-web-scraping/README.md

 ## The database

-The intended ERD for the final of this project is:
+The intended ERD for the end of this project is:
 ![](db/ERD.png)

 - In `property_types`, we have whether the property is an apartment, penthouse, cottage, and so on.